Johan Slager

-Johan Slager (born 8 June 1946, Amsterdam) is a Dutch musician best known as the original guitarist of rock band Kayak.
-He co-founded the band along with Ton Scherpenzeel, Pim Koopman, and Max Werner in 1972.
+Johan Slager (8 June 1946 – 22 January 2025) was a Dutch musician best known as the original guitarist of rock band Kayak.
+He was born in Amsterdam.

+Biography

+Slager co-founded the band along with Ton Scherpenzeel, Pim Koopman, and Max Werner in 1972.
 He left the band in 1982 after nine albums, and returned briefly for a couple of performances in the 1990s.
 When Kayak reunited in 1999, Johan was replaced by Rob Winter.

 During and after his time with Kayak, Slager played with many Dutch artists; he played on albums by Circus Custers, Bolland & Bolland and Ekseption, and formed his own band called Plus Doreen.
 His guitar sounds can also be heard on albums by his ex-Kayak mates Max Werner and Edward Reekers.
-In recent years, he has joined singer Michel van Dijk (Alquin).
-Together with befriended musicians they play in Dutch pubs, doing mostly covers (Rolling Stones, Bob Dylan, The Band, etc.).
+In later years, he joined singer Michel van Dijk (Alquin).
+Together with befriended musicians they played in Dutch pubs, doing mostly covers (Rolling Stones, Bob Dylan, The Band, etc.).

+Slager died on 22 January 2025, at the age of 78.